-However, it is worth noting that the guarantee does not cover environmental damage (ie if you let it get damp), airline damage, and crucially, wear and tear.
+However, it is worth noting that the guarantee does not cover accidental damage, environmental damage (ie if you let it get damp), airline damage, and crucially, wear and tear.
 Whilst the All Mighty Guarantee is a massive bonus, it is not entirely infallible and you should contact the repair center before you send your pack to them to ensure that you are in fact covered.

 Osprey Kestrel 48 Size and Fit